determined-ai/determined/docs/release-notes/sso-auto-redirect.rst

 **Improvements**

--  WebUI: Redirect SSO users to SSO provider authentication URIs when the provided session token is expired, instead of displaying the Determined sign-in page.
+- WebUI: Redirect SSO users to the SSO provider's authentication URIs when their session token has expired,
+- ```
+      instead of displaying the Determined sign-in page.